Like us on Facebook

 Medicine and Biomedical Sciences

 Dr. Blitshteyn is a board-certified neurologist who completed her neurology training at Mayo Clinic.
-She specializes in dysautonomia and is the director and founder of a private practice where she sees patients with POTS, Neurocardiogenic Syncope, and other forms of autonomic disorders.
+She specializes in dysautonomia and is the director and founder of the Dysautonomia Clinic, where she sees patients with POTS, Neurocardiogenic Syncope, and other forms of dysautonomia.

 Dr. Blitshteyn has been awarded numerous awards and honors, including the American Academy of Neurology Student Prize, a Research Award from the Florida Society of Neurology, a Marquis Who's Who in Medicine and Healthcare, and a US Human Health Award from the American Headache Society, among others.